Hate American Made ////// Waco Siege

 Bombed a federal building in Oklahoma City.

-By an unspeakable act, there is so little hope
+By an unspeakable act.
+There is so

 I'm saying that when I get through writing these and they're given to my attorney and my attorney hands them over, what's the two theologians' name?